Jamesits/vyos-buildbot/README.md

 Experimental vyos 1.2.0 build bot.

-An prebuilt Docker build environment is offered to speed up your building process.
+A prebuilt Docker build environment is offered to speed up your building process.

 CI Status: